 Yes, and a lot of it!
-A Komo account earns interest at 3% per annum, which is 10x more than an average savings account in the Philippines.
-For more information on how exactly your money earns interest, check out our other FAQs for interest calculation samples.
+A Komo account earns interest at up to 2.5% per annum, which is more than 10x higher than other savings accounts in the Philippines.

 Does Komo have a minimum deposit to open an account or to earn interest?

-No. Komo does not require any minimum depost, maintaining balance, or minimum balance to earn interest.
+No. Komo does not require any minimum deposit, maintaining balance, or minimum balance to earn interest.